 - To this add the coconut, karamani, elaichi powder and then the rice flour and mix well to form dough.

-- Once it cools down a bit, mix it well using hands.
+- Once it cools down a bit, mix it well using your hands.
 At this stage to bring the dough together a little bit of hot water could be sprinkled.

-- Make balls out of the dough and flatten it in between the palms and make a dent in the center.
+- Make balls out of the dough flatten it in between the palms and make a dent in the center.

-- Steam the adais in greased idli plates / steamer plates for about 12-14 mins.
+- Steam the adais in greased idli plates/steamer plates for about 12-14 mins.
 I use my instant pot to steam.
 I set it on steam mode and have the vents open.
-Make sure to keep the timer externally as the Instant pot timer won't kick on with the vents open.
+Make sure to keep the timer externally as the Instant Pot timer won't kick on with the vents open.

 - Once taken out of the steamer / instant pot, the adai should appear glossy.
 The sweet adais are very soft and fragile right after they come out of the cooker.
-Let it rest for few minutes and then remove them.
+Let it rest for a few minutes and then remove them.

 For Karadaiyan Nombu Uppu Adai / Salt adai

-- Add oil and fry the seasonings (Mustard seeds, red chilies, green chilies, curry leaves and asafetida).
+- Add oil and fry the seasonings (Mustard seeds, red chilies, green chilies, curry leaves, and asafetida).

 - Add around 1 ¼ cup of water and let it boil well.